simoninireland/epydemic/doc/synchronousdynamics.rst

 Running a dynamics
 ------------------

-To run a process' dynamics we need to define three things: the process for a single timestep; the model function that will be run for each node; and the overall experimental control that runs the experiment and packages-up some key common results.
+To run a process' dynamics we need to define two things: the action that runs in each single timestep; and the overall experimental control that runs the experiment and packages-up some key common results.

-:class:`SynchronousDynamics` encodes a synchronous dynamics, meaning that each timestep runs the model by default on each node in the network.

 .. automethod:: SynchronousDynamics.dynamics

-.. automethod:: SynchronousDynamics.model

 .. automethod:: SynchronousDynamics.do